“Healthy” whole grains: What the evidence really shows

 Results from experimental trials looking at blood sugar response to whole grains have been mixed.
 A 2017 systematic review of RCTs found that whole grains seem to raise blood sugar less than refined grains do, at least in healthy people.11

 However, an even more recent review of RCTs showed that non-diabetic individuals had almost identical blood sugar responses after eating whole or refined wheat or rye.
 The blood sugar increase, however, was much higher after eating white rice compared to whole-grain rice.12

 Still, even though white rice raised people’s blood-sugar levels more quickly, whole-grain (brown) rice was also found to raise blood sugar to some extent in these studies, with differences likely related to individual tolerance, different methods of measuring, and possibly other factors as well.

 So is this a good strategy for diabetes reversal or even adequate glycemic control?
-Not really.
-For instance, in one of these studies, when diabetic adults ate 50 to 100 grams of whole-grain oats on a daily basis, their HbA1c and fasting blood sugar levels were still well above target range after one month, as well as when researchers followed up with them one year later.11
+Probably not.
+For instance, in one of these studies, when diabetic adults ate 50 to 100 grams of whole-grain oats on a daily basis, their HbA1c and fasting blood sugar levels were still well above target range after one month, as well as when researchers followed up with them one year later.14

 Whole grains and heart disease